 A condition of narrowing in the carotid arteries, or the main arteries that supply blood flow to your brain.
 Carotid artery disease can lead to TIA or stroke if left untreated.

-A dialysis access is most commonly referred to as a fistula or dialysis graft.
+Dialysis access is most commonly referred to as a fistula or dialysis graft.
 These are used to provide peripheral access for dialysis for patients with end-stage renal disease.
-A well functioning access can optimize dialysis and avoid complications from temporary dialysis catheters.
+A well-functioning access can optimize dialysis and avoid complications from temporary dialysis catheters.

 Abdominal Aortic Aneurysm (AAA)